 - reminder of basics of combinatorics; generalized binomial theorem; combinatorial identities; Catalan numbers; formal power series; (ordinary) generating functions; exponential generating functions; probabilistic generating functions; solving combinatorial problems with the help of generating functions; solving basic reccurences (Fibonacci).

 - SLOVÁK, Jan, Martin PANÁK and Michal BULANT.
 Matematika drsně a svižně (Brisk Guide to Mathematics).
 1st ed.
 Brno: Masarykova univerzita, 2013.
 773 pp. ISBN 978-80-210-6307-5. doi:10.5817/CZ.MUNI.O210-6308-2013.
 Základní učebnice matematiky pro vysokoškolské studium info

 - Teaching methods

-- There are standard two-hour lectures and standard tutorial (in case of need replaced by ther distance form complemented by homework solving).
+- There are standard two-hour lectures and standard tutorials (in case of need replaced by ther distance form).

 - Assessment methods

 - The attendance of the seminar groups will be monitored; in order to be allowed for the final exam, the maximum of 3 absences is allowed.